yonkoyotov04/game-review-project/README.md

 - [x] Make Edit Profile Better
 - [x] Add Leave Review Functionality
 - [x] Render reviews in game details
+- [x] Delete game reviews if the game is deleted
+- [x] Add functionality for viewing other people's profiles
+- [x] Make it impossible to delete or edit another person's profile
 - [] Render review details
-- [] Edit review in review details
+- [] Edit review in review details (if owner)
-- [] Delete review in review details
+- [] Delete review in review details (if owner)
 - [] Don't let users leave a review on the same game again.
 - [x] Render Reviews in user profile
+- [x] Delete reviews if the user deletes his profile
 - [] Handle Rating and Average Time in game details
 - [] Add Functionality to View All in the home page
 - [] Add Pagination